 You can treat early cervical cell changes (dysplasia), which can reduce your risk for cervical cancer.
 You can also reduce your risk for abnormal cell changes.

 The recommended screening schedule is based on your age and things that increase your risk.
 Talk to your doctor about how often to be tested.

 Women who smoke cigarettes or who breathe in secondhand smoke have a higher risk for cervical cell changes that can lead to cervical cancer. footnote 2 Quitting smoking may decrease this risk.

 For information about quitting, see the topic Quitting Smoking .

 Get the HPV vaccine

 If you are age 26 or younger, you can get the HPV shot.
-The vaccines Cervarix (What is a PDF document?) , Gardasil (What is a PDF document?) , and Gardasil 9 (What is a PDF document?) protect against the types of human papillomavirus (HPV) that cause cervical cancer.
+The HPV vaccine protects against the types of human papillomavirus (HPV) that cause cervical cancer.
 It is recommended for children age 11 or 12, but can be given as early as age 9.
-For girls who have not already gotten the vaccine, it is recommended up to age 26.
-For boys who have not already gotten the shot, the vaccine is recommended up to age 21.
+Children ages 9 to 14 years get the vaccine in a series of two shots over 6 months.
+Children age 15 years and older get the vaccine as a three-dose series.
+For it to work best, all shots in the series must be given.
 For more information, see the topic Immunizations .